AdobeDocs/certification.en/help/certifications/ac/ac-p-fedeveloper.md

 ---
-title: Adobe Commerce Front-end Developer Professional Certification
+title: Front-end Developer Professional Certification
-description: Learn how to become a certified Adobe Developer professional.
+description: Learn how to become a certified Adobe Developer professional for Adobe [!DNL Commerce] .
 solution: Commerce
 role: Developer
 badge: label="Exam AD0-E719" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Commerce Front-end Developer professional
+# Certification journey for Adobe [!DNL Commerce] Front-end Developer professional

 Learn how to become a certified Adobe Developer professional.

-## Minimum experience:
+## Minimum experience

-You should have 0-12 months of hands-on experience with Adobe Commerce Front-end development and the ability to work with technical solutions to deliver individual components.
+You should have 0-12 months of hands-on experience with Adobe [!DNL Commerce] Front-end development and the ability to work with technical solutions to deliver individual components.

 Additionally, you should exhibit knowledge of the following technologies:

-* Strong understanding of Adobe Commerce version 2.4.3
+* Strong understanding of Adobe [!DNL Commerce] version 2.4.3
 * Basic understanding of the front-end structure and layout
 * Experience and understanding of HTML, CSS (and preprocessors), LESS, JavaScript and UI Components, jQuery, Underscore, Require.JS, Knockout, also PHP templates, DB knowledge and content management
 * Familiarity with the platform, CMS Blocks, Widgets, CMS pages, Category pages, Product pages, Cart and Checkout, and Account Dashboard area